bwiercinski/json-array-writer/README.md

 App saves all array's elements to separate json files, if endpoint is returning object, then it is threaded like one-element-array.

 App saves files to `lt.ro.fachmann.jsonarraywriter.export-directory` directory.
+Files are named with `requestName` and by `"id"` property from their body.
+If absent or file name is illegal as `id`, random UUID is used.

-App supports streams (`application/stream+json`) so progress of saving files can be observed via e.g. `curl`
+App supports streams (`application/stream+json`) so progress of saving files can be observed via e.g. `curl`. **Files are saved in parallel!**

 ## Usage